ShinuRaju/ENBD-Interview/README.md

 3. **Explain the concept of generics in TypeScript.**
 **Generics** in TypeScript allow you to create components, functions, classes, and interfaces that can work with a variety of types rather than a single one.
-They provide a way to write reusable and flexible code while maintaining type safety.
-Here’s a detailed explanation:

  **Concept of Generics**